coffeetumbler/HumanShapeEstimator/README.md

         |-- test
         |-- train
         |-- validation
+|-- SURREAL (optional)
+    |-- data
+        |-- cmu
+            |--test
+            |--train
+            |--val
 ```

-If you finish downloading the data, please move the whole files in `data/3DPW_infos/` into `your/dataset/directory/3DPW/infos/`.
+Now, you can preprocess all data by running the command below.

 ```
-mv data/3DPW_infos your/dataset/directory/3DPW/infos
+python3 utils/data_preprocessing.py
 ```

 ## Running Demo Code

 We provide the demo code to run our trained models on an input sequence in the 3DPW test protocol.
-You can estimate the body shape from an image sequence of the given frame length and index.
+You can estimate the body shape from an image sequence of given frame length and index.

 ```
-python3 demo.py --n_frames=6 --test_index=2505
+python3 demo.py --n_frames=6 --test_index=2505  # input sequence length 6 and index 2505
 ```

 This code will make cropped input images, the ground truth mesh, meshes from the single-frame model, and a mesh from the multi-frame model with MPVEs in `examples/demo/`.